New 28-Hour Work Week in Germany Is Great for the Environment

 Less time in the office, less drain on the Earth.

-An estimated 2.3 million Germans are eligible for a 28-hour work week next year after their union, industrial union IG Metall, won concessions from major employers throughout the country, according to CNN.
+An estimated 2.3 million Germans are eligible for a 28-hour work week next year after the industrial union IG Metall won concessions from major employers throughout the country, according to CNN.

-The deal covers metal and engineering workers who will be able to take 28-hour work weeks for up to two years, according to the Independent.
+The deal covers metal and engineering workers who will be able to take advantage of this opportunity for up to two years, according to the Independent.